-We are delighted to present a collection of exceptional contemporary ceramic, glass and bronze works of art by the award winning designers Halima Cassell, Sandra Davolio, Sidsel Hanum, Turi Heisselberg Pedersen, Steen Ipsen, Barbara Nanning, Merete Rasmussen, Frank Schillo, Bae Sejin, Lone Skov Madsen and Ann Van Hoey.
+We are delighted to present a collection of exceptional contemporary ceramic, glass and bronze works of art by the award winning designers Erna Aaltonen, Halima Cassell, Sandra Davolio, Sidsel Hanum, Turi Heisselberg Pedersen, Steen Ipsen, Barbara Nanning, Merete Rasmussen, Frank Schillo, Bae Sejin, Lone Skov Madsen and Ann Van Hoey.

 Highlights at Collective Design include remarkable new ceramic works by the emerging South Korean designer Bae Sejin.
 This is the first time that Bae’s stunning sculptural vessels will be exhibited in New York and it is a debut for his inventive porcelain sculptures in the US.
 The inspiration for Bae’s creations is the play Waiting for Godot by the Irish avant-garde novelist Samuel Beckett.
 Sejin describes his vision as following: